SreeKumarCr7/thor-signia/README.md

 2. Connect the GitHub repository to Railway:
    - Go to [Railway](https://railway.app)
    - Import your repository
+   - Add a PostgreSQL database service
+   - Link the database to your web service
    - Configure environment variables (see below)
    - Deploy